C-Feni/SMS-Categorization-using-ML/README.md

 ### Bidirectional LSTM Model:
 - Validation Loss: 0.080
 -Validation Accuracy: 0.981
-Based on the results, the Bidirectional LSTM model performed the best with the lowest validation loss and highest validation accuracy.
+-Based on the results, the Bidirectional LSTM model performed the best with the lowest validation loss and highest validation accuracy.